ScottHenshaw86/Korean/README.md

 # Raw Korean
 A full-featured site for learning the Korean language and connecting with real-life Korean tutors (still under development) .
 The portions of the site that I contributed to include:
-* An entertainment section with K-Pop, movie, and music related articlesthat users can comment on.
+* A filterable entertainment section with K-Pop, movie, and music related articles that users can comment on.
+Articles and comments are retrieved from a database.
 * A grammar sentence game that requires users to drag words and phrases and drop them in the correct order.
+Sentences are randomly chosen from the database, chopped up into smaller words and phrases, and shuffled.
 * A photo upload component for users to upload profile pictures.
+PHP is used to check the files and add them to the user's folder in the server's filesystem.
+A link to the image file is then added to the database.

 ## Demo
 Live site coming soon!
 Check out these demos in the meantime.\